 I tried to find footing where I could hang my tail over the side without falling in the drink.
 As I stood to reposition, the jon boat surged and swayed.
 I made a flailing grab for the rafters, missed, and came crashing to the aluminum deck in an undignified, bare-assed, camouflaged pile of duck hunter.
 I made another attempt to stand and the boat bucked again.
 This time my nails clawed big furrows down the plywood walls as I fought for purchase.

 Duck feathers were flying.
 Oars were bouncing up in the air.
-Water
+Water was spraying.

 My legs were in the air where you’d expect to see arms, and my arms were trying to keep my head from banging on the side of the boat.
 I felt like a rodeo clown in the First Annual Reelfoot Duck-Blind Rodeo.